 - Accept all the risk, by rewarding you up front through our new pricing structure and assuming ownership of those carbon offsets on your behalf.

-- Record and manage the data necessary to take advantage of carbon offsets for your advanced farming techniques in both Conservation Cropping Protocol (CCP) and Nitrous Oxide Emissions Protocol (NERP).
+- Record and manage the data necessary to take advantage of carbon offsets for your advanced farming techniques.

 - Maximize the volume of carbon credits by combining the efforts of our farmers.

 - Pool your credits with those of other farmers and sell them into your region’s carbon market.

 From start to finish, Farmers Edge will work with you to enhance the returns you receive for your sustainability and land stewardship practices that help improve soil health and reduce environmental damage.

 Conservation Cropping Protocol: Supports no till farming practices with advanced seeding implements.